Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Add Device to Home

-Connect the PSoC62 Pioneer Kit to your PC using the included micro USB cable.
+Connect the PSOC™ 62 Pioneer Kit to your PC using the included micro USB cable.
 Start tracing the UART log-output via your favorite terminal (e.g. PuTTY, TeraTerm) and the virtual COM Port.

-Reset the PSoC62 Pioneer Kit once by pressing the black "XRES" button.
+Reset the PSOC™ 62 Pioneer Kit once by pressing the black "XRES" button.

 The full output trace can be seen [below](#traces).